MJH-Software-Services-Ltd/qWC-Releases/README.md

     If so you are good to use the window after * qWC Initialized as before

+   Please note : Most if not all the examples use #.qWC/G/S but these actions can be done using#.qNew and ns.ns1.prop←action   as in fn.btn1.BCol←'red' instead of 'fn.btn1' #.qWS 'BCol' 'red'

+  :with 'f' #.qWC 'Form'
+       'b1' #.qWC 'Button' ('Style' 'Push')
+       'b2' #.qWC 'Button' 'Push'
+  :endwith
+    is also supported

 MORE INFO will be added asap but we will help you with the installation.